 BA (Liberal Arts)

-Music is one if 13 subjects that students can opt for in this programme, run in association with UL.
+Music is one of 13 subjects that students can opt for in this programme.
 Four subjects are taken in the first year and two subjects from the second year on.
 The third year is spent off-campus either on work-placement or studying abroad.

 Topics covered include: